deepak2509/CustomerSegmentation-Unsupervised-ML-Model/README.md

 # CustomerSegmentation-Unsupervised-ML-Model

-In this procject, I worked on a real-world e-commerce sales data and segmented its customer base with Python, scikit-learn library and Plotly.
+In this project, I worked on a real-world e-commerce sales data and segmented its customer base with Python, scikit-learn library and Plotly.

 The workflow of the project is as follows: